rippedpiracy/site/docs/PC Software/games.md

 **[GOG Games](https://gog-games.com) (DDL)**

 Every GOG DRM-free Game, ripped and reuploaded on Mirrors.
-Every installer is untouched and has a cryptographic SHA-265 key.
+Every installer is untouched and has a cryptographic SHA-265 key from GOG.

 **[F95zone](https://f95zone.to/) & [U18-Chan](https://u18chan.com/a/) (DDL)**